Canon 1D Mark II vs 1DX Mark II

 With 20MP, the 1DX Mark II offers a higher resolution than the 1D Mark II (8.2MP), but the 1DX Mark II has smaller individual pixels (pixel pitch of 6.57μm versus 8.17μm for the 1D Mark II).
 Yet, the 1DX Mark II is a much more recent model (by 12 years) than the 1D Mark II, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
-This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
+This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under consideration, the 1DX Mark II offers substantially better image quality than the 1D Mark II (overall score 22 points higher).
 The advantage is based on 1.8 bits higher color depth, 2.4 EV in additional dynamic range, and 1.7 stops in additional low light sensitivity.
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 |Canon 1D Mark II N« »||APS-H||8.2||3504||2336||-||22.3||11.2||975||66||Canon 1D Mark II N|

 Many modern cameras cannot only take still pictures, but also record videos.
 The 1DX Mark II indeed provides for movie recording, while the 1D Mark II does not.
 The highest resolution format that the 1DX Mark II can use is 4K/60p.